This page provides relevant information for authors.

 - Ensure you follow our ethical guidelines.

-- Template in Google Doc.
+- Word template in Google Doc.
 You may edit it using Google Doc.
 Clone the existing template (Select “File”, “Create a Copy”).
 Check the documentation of the style in the document.

 - We use the JHPS Manuscript Central for managing the manuscripts.